SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/02-software-lifecycle.md

 > SDLC

-MCQ assessment (~20 Questions) verifying the understanding of the students in purpose and terms of SDLC.
+MCQ assessment (~20 Questions) verifying the understanding of the students in purpose and terms of _SDLC_.
 Preferably use a gamified assessment tool such as [Kahoot](https://kahoot.com).

 ---